Community Resources

 Offers small groups for women, men, meditation and support for those with low vision and blindness.

-Rowlie Simmons Adult Center
+Rowlie Simmons Adult Center of Prescott

 1280 E. Rosser St. Prescott 928.778.3000